cserutm/Yudha-Apri-Nor-Hadi/README.md

 Example:

-> Yuda.
-(2026). *Code Quest: Educational Game for Learning Informatics*.
+> Yuda Apri Nor Hadi.
+(2026).
+PENGEMBANGAN GAME EDUKASI BERBANTUAN ARTIFICIAL INTELLIGENCE PADA MATERI DASAR-DASAR PEMROGRAMAN DI SMKN 1 SEPULUH.
 Undergraduate Thesis, Universitas Trunojoyo Madura.

 ---

 ## License

-The source code is provided for educational and research purposes.
+This repository is intended for educational and research purposes only.

-Please contact the author before commercial use.
+Commercial use of the source code or accompanying materials requires prior permission from the author.

 ---